urbit/docs/reference/hoon-errors.md

 bug, but a relatively low-priority bug.  `!.` turns off `!:`.
 Note that `!:` and `!.` are reference-level, not file-level; you can wrap any reference in either.

+You may also find it helpful to turn on verbose mode by entering `|verb` into dojo, which prints (almost) everything happening in the kernel to the console.
+This is useful for performing stack trace.
+An extensive stack trace tutorial is [below](#stack-trace-tutorial).

 ### Error trace